 - Disability Accommodations – Under the Americans with Disabilities Act (ADA), employers in Rockville must provide reasonable accommodations for employees’ disabilities.
 However, what constitutes a “reasonable” accommodation is not always clear-cut, and there are exceptions that can help employers escape liability.

 - Discrimination – The Civil Rights Act of 1964 and a variety of other state and federal statutes prohibit discrimination in the workplace.
 Ms. Smithey handles cases involving discrimination on the basis of age, disability, family responsibilities, genetic status, marital status, national origin, political opinion, pregnancy, race, religion, sex, and sexual orientation.

 - Employee Contract and Severance Negotiations – While most employment relationships in Maryland are at-will, employment contracts are common in certain industries and professions.
-Whether you are seeking to negotiate a new employment contract or need to negotiate a severance, Ms. Smithey can help you address the relevant issues and make sure your rights are secure.
+Whether you are seeking to negotiate a new employment contract or need to negotiate a severance, our Rockville employment attorney can help you address the relevant issues and make sure your rights are secure.

 - Equal Pay Act – Under the Equal Pay Act, employers in Rockville are required to pay men and women equal compensation for equal work.
 Violations of the Equal Pay Act can result in liability for back pay and other financial damages.

 - Medical Leave – Under the Family Medical Leave Act (FMLA), eligible employees are entitled to take up to 12 weeks of unpaid, job-protected leave due to certain medical conditions.
 Not all employers in Rockville are subject to the FMLA, but those that are must be careful to ensure that they comply with the law’s rules and requirements.